AlexAllen/MATT/README.md

 * Land under thrust
 	* Need to be able to control servos for thrust vectoring

 I also want to use this project as a vehicle for learning about PCB design, and to improve my electronics skills more generally.
-I intend to one of the Pimoroni Pico boards (maybe a different microcontroller, but not an arduino) as a starting point, and then to create my own PCB to provide the rest of the functionality I require.
+I intend to use a microcontroller board (maybe a Pico of some sort, or a Teensy) as a starting point, and then to create my own PCB to provide the rest of the functionality I require.
+I might do this in stages, creating some simpler boards with a subset of the final functionality on the way towards the final board.

-While the resulting flight computer will be overkill for all of these applications, as I don't expect space or weight contraints to be an issue for any of the flights (within reasonable bounds), having them all use the same computer means that every flight can help collect data and test functionality for each of the other applications.
+While the resulting flight computer will be overkill for all of these applications, as I don't expect space or weight contraints to be an issue for any of the flights (within reasonable bounds), having them all use the same computer (or at least a subset of the same computer) means that every flight can help collect data and test functionality for each of the other applications.
 If I subsequently find I want a more compact, focussed flight computer for a specific application, then that can be its own project, building on the experience gained here.

 ---------------------